PRIZE CATEGORIES

 Prize: $2,500

-The Batten Medal each year recognizes exceptional journalism that makes a difference to the lives of people and their communities.
+The Batten Medal each year recognizes exceptional journalism that serves the public interest and makes a difference to the lives of people and their communities.
 It celebrates the memory of revered reporter, editor and newspaper executive James K. Batten.
+The award recognizes a body of work from an individual or team that represents the journalistic values Jim stood for: compassion, courage, humanity and a deep concern for the underdog.
 Jim was the chief executive officer of Knight Ridder when he died in 1995 at age 59.
-The award recognizes a body of work from an individual or team that represents the journalistic values Jim stood for: compassion, courage, humanity and a deep concern for the underdog.
 The Batten Medal is sponsored by editors from the former Knight Ridder company.
+Work published over two calendar years (2023 and 2024) may be considered for this category.

 Frank A. Blethen Award for Local Accountability Reporting